-What Are the Consequences If an Employer Is Caught Misclassifying Employees?
+What Are the Penalties If an Employer Is Caught Misclassifying Employees?

 First of all, how do employers get caught?
 A worker that believes they have been misclassified as an independent contractor may file a complaint with either their state Department of Labor or with the U.S. Department of Labor (DOL).
 Another way is when a worker who has been classified as an independent contractor files for unemployment benefits, or is injured while working or driving for work and tries to file a workers’ compensation claim.

 An estimated 3.4 million employees are classified as independent contractors when they should be reported as employees.

 If the misclassification was unintentional, the employer faces at least the following penalties, based on the fact that all payments to misclassified independent contractors have been reclassified as wages:

 - $50 for each Form W-2 that the employer failed to file because of classifying workers as an independent contractor.